Kids' Lit Quiz: History

-The quiz was created by Wayne Mills, a former educator at the University of Auckland, who wears a purple and black hat while hosting this literary quiz.
 In 2008 Wayne Mills was given the Storylines Margaret Mahy Medal and Lecture Award to recognize his achievement in establishing the Kids' Lit Quiz.
 He was made a Member of the New Zealand Order of Merit in the Queen's New Year's Honours in 2011 for meritorious services to education, specifically children's literature.
-In August 2018 he was granted Life Membership of Storyline's Children's Literature Trust and Foundation.
+In August 2018 he was granted Life Membership of Storylines Children's Literature Trust and Foundation.